FIRST TIME BUYERS’ GUIDE TO HOME INSURANCE

 Making sense of home insurance

 Buying a home for the first time can be very confusing.
-You’ll need to research into saving for a house, how much deposit to pay, first time buyer mortgages, moving house checklists, stamp duty and much more.
+You’ll need to research into saving for a house, how much deposit to pay, first time buyer mortgages, moving house checklists, stamp duty, and more.
+It can feel overwhelming with all the available options and the technical jargon.

 Different types of cover

 Before you buy a home insurance policy for your first home, you’ll need to know what type of cover you need.
-Let’s start with the basics:
+This will generally be one of three options:

-• Contents insurance covers your belongings, things you would take with you when you move home.
-Some people suggest that if you tipped the house upside down, whatever falls out is classed as contents.
+This covers your belongings; the things you would take with you when you move home.
+One way to think of this is if you tipped the house upside down, whatever falls out is classed as contents.

-You can buy buildings and contents insurance separately, but in practice most people buy a combined buildings and contents policy as it’s less expensive to buy combined; and if you need to make a claim you’d only have one insurer to deal with, which makes things simpler.
+You can buy buildings and contents insurance separately, but in practice most people buy a combined buildings and contents policy as it’s usually less expensive to buy combined; and if you need to make a claim, you’d only have one insurer to deal with, which can make things simpler.

 More about accidental damage cover